THE TRUE EVIDENCE

 Now, the next verse states:

-15: And in those days Peter stood up in the midst of the disciples, and said, (the number of names together were about an hundred and twenty,)
+disciples, and said, (the number of names together were about an hundred and twenty,)

-not immediately follow the event of verse 14.
-It only tells us that some time during that period of the Apostles returning to the city Jerusalem (and not specifically the upper room) to "wait for the promise of the Father", which they received on the Day of Pentecost, that the selection of a disciple of Christ to replace Judas Iscariot took place.
+We must realize that Luke was giving a historical account.
+He was recording only events that were of significance and events in between were summarized.
+Read Acts 1:12-15.
+In verses 12 to 14, we are given an account of the Apostles returning to Jerusalem (from Mount Olivet) to the upper room.
+However, the beginning phrase of verse 15: “And in those days…” shows that the event next described did not immediately follow the event of verse 14.
+It only tells us that some time during that period of the Apostles returning to the City of Jerusalem (and not specifically the upper room) to “wait for the promise of the Father” (which they received on the Day of Pentecost), that the selection of a disciple of Christ to replace Judas Iscariot took place.

 The Election of An Apostle

-16: Men and brethren, this scripture must needs have been fulfilled, which the Holy Ghost by the mouth of David spake before concerning Judas, which was guide to them that took Jesus.
+Acts 1:16: Men and brethren, this scripture must needs have been fulfilled, which the Holy Ghost by the mouth of David spake before concerning Judas, which was guide to them that took Jesus.

 17: For he was numbered with us, and had obtained part of this ministry.

-18: Now this man purchased a field with the reward of iniquity; and falling headlong, he burst asunder in the midst, and all his bowels gushed out.
+18: Now this man purchased a field with the reward of iniquity;

-19: And it was known unto all the dwellers at Jerusalem; insomuch as that field is called in their proper tongue, Aceldama, that is to say, The field of blood.
+insomuch as that field is called in their proper tongue, Aceldama, that is to say, The field of blood.

-20: For it is written in the book of Psalms, Let his habitation be desolate, and let no man dwell therein: and his bishoprick let another take.
+20: For it is written in the book of Psalms, Let his habitation be desolate, and let no man dwell therein: and his bishoprick let

 21: Wherefore of these men which have companied with us all the time that the Lord Jesus went in and out among us,

-22: Beginning from the baptism of John, unto that same day that he was taken up from us, must one be ordained to be a witness with us of his resurrection.
+he was taken up from us, must one be ordained to be a witness

-23: And they appointed two, Joseph called Barsabas, who was surnamed Justus, and Matthias.
+23: And they appointed two, Joseph called Barsabas, who was

 24: And they prayed, and said, Thou, Lord, which knowest the hearts of all men, shew whether of these two thou hast chosen,